IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 We therefore advise creating one translator file per detection context, and to store them in `translation/translator/contexts/`.
 In your main translator file, you can switch over the detection context of the values of your detection store, and delegate the actual translation work to the context translator files.

+Additionally, if translating your assets implies parsing complicated strings (typically like `"AES/ECB/PKCS5Padding"` in Java's JCA), we recommend handling the parsing with a dedicated class of the `mapper` module.
+This class should be in the `mapper/.../mapper/mapper/mycrypto/` directory and should implement the [`IMapper`](../mapper/src/main/java/com/ibm/mapper/mapper/IMapper.java) interface.

 You can now add content to these files to translate the findings from your first detection rule, following the section [*Translating findings of a detection rule*](./DETECTION_RULE_STRUCTURE.md#translating-findings-of-a-detection-rule).

 #### The reorganization